ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/03_describing_distributions/09_moments_of_a_distribution.md

 ```
 <br>

-In this lesson, we will focus on what the third and fourth moments tell us about a distribution's shape.
+In the next two lessons, we will focus on what the third and fourth moments tell us about a distribution's shape.